 During the course of the school year, Principals may designate special days when some departure from the dress code may be allowed.
 Principals/designees shall announce these days.
 Principals shall enforce the dress codes in their schools.
 Employees whose appearance does not conform to these rules will be asked to change clothing to meet this code.
 03.1326/

-Tobacco Products
+Tobacco, Alternative Nicotine Product, or Vapor Product